hadi-ds/mooc/README.md

 #Empower edX

-This repository contains details of my work as a fellow at Data Science Insight which focuses on making a churn prediction framework to idensity student at risk in **massive open online courses** (mooc).
+This repository contains details of a data project I did during my fellowship at Data Science Insight.
+The goal is to make a churn prediction framework to idensity student at risk in **massive open online courses** (mooc).

-The data is resealsed I used is aggregated from a series of courses offered by Harvard and MIT on *edX* platform.
+The data I used is aggregated from a series of courses offered by Harvard and MIT on *edX* platform.
 The code and graphs are in IPython notebooks:

-**DataPreparation** Contains data cleaning, adding new features to existing ones and some exploratory analysis and plots and prepares the data for modelling.
+**DataPreparation** does data cleaning, adding new features to existing ones and some exploratory analysis and prepares the data for modelling.

-**Learning** Here the churn predictor is built and applied to data.
+**Learning** Here the churn predictor is built, applied to the cleaned data and is tested/validated.